Ajish777/Grocery-store-Management-system/README.md

 # Grocery-store-Management-system
 The Grocery Shop Management System is a Python-based project developed in version 3.6 of the programming language.
 It utilizes a MySQL database to efficiently store and manage records related to Customers, Products, and Workers in a grocery store setting.

-Table of Contents
+Table of Contents:

-Features
+1. Features

-Requirements
+2. Requirements

-Contributing
+3, Contributing

-License
+4. License

-Features
+Features:

 User Authentication: Secure login ensures that only authorized users can access and manage grocery store data.